xpack-dev-tools/openocd-xpack/README-RELEASE.md

 Normally `README.md` should not need changes, but better check.
-Information related to the new version should not be included here, but in the version specific file (below).
+Information related to the new version should not be included here, but in the version specific release page.

 ### Update versions in `README` files